dyne/Sawroom/website/docs/README.md

 ## License

-    Zentooth is Copyright (c) 2019 by the Dyne.org foundation
+    Sawroom is Copyright (c) 2019 by the Dyne.org foundation

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as